13932157033/AIHelp-Unity-SDK/README.md

 - __playerName__: User Name in Game/APP
 - __playerUid__: Unique User ID
 - __serverId__: The Server ID
 - __showConversationFlag__: Should be "0" or "1".
-If set "1", the VIP conversation entry will be shown in the top right corner of the AI conversation interface.
+If set at "1", the VIP conversation entry will be shown in the top right hand side corner of the AI conversation interface.
-- __config__: Optional param for customized information.
-You can pass specific Tag information using sting list "elva-tags", see above coding example.
+- __config__: Optional parameters for customized information.
+You can pass specific Tag information using sting list "elva-tags", see above coding examples.
 Please note you also need to configure the same tag information in the Web console so that each conversation can be correctly tagged.
 - __defaultTabIndex__: Optional.
-The index of the first tab to be shown when entering the operation interface.
-Default value is the left-most tab，if you would like to show the AI conversation interface(the right-most，set it to 999.
+The index of the first tab will be shown when entering the operation interface.
+Default value is the left-most tab，if you would like to show the AI conversation interface(the right-most side) set to 999.

 ![showElva](https://github.com/AI-HELP/Docs-Screenshots/blob/master/showElvaOP_Android.png "showElvaOP")

 **Best Practice：**
 > 1. Use this API to present news, announcements, articles or any useful information to users/players.
 Configure and publish the information in AIHelp web console.

 #### <h4 id="showFAQs">4.
-Display FAQs, use`showFAQs `</h4>
+Display FAQs, use `showFAQs `</h4>

 	void showFAQs();